Razvann232/Order-Manager/README.md

 All the information is taken from or updated into a MySql database.
 The receipt will be printed into a "bill.txt" file in the project directory.

+A detailed JavaDoc is available by accessing the file javaDoc/index.html.

 More information and details can be found in the documentation.